 The Commission's operating revenues derived from water and sewer charges vary from year to year, as water usage fluctuates in response to a variety of factors (such as changing weather patterns and economic conditions, for example).
 The Commission's policy is to maintain a reserve in the amount of at least 10% of budgeted water and sewerage operating revenues to offset any shortfall in such revenues.
 In those years in which water or sewerage operating revenues exceed budgeted amounts, the Commission generally accrues the resulting surplus in the respective Operating Fund(s) to be utilized in future years' budgets for fiscally prudent purposes, including rate increase mitigation, one-time expenditures, increasing the Commission's reserve, and applying the surplus against future capital costs on a pay-as-you-go basis.
 In those years in which water or sewer operating revenues do not reach budgeted amounts, the Commission adjusts its then-current budget by reducing expenditures and by drawing upon the reserve, if necessary.
 In the event that the reserve is inadequate to cover such shortfall, the Commission may implement a mid-year rate increase after notifying the respective County Councils, although this has never been required.
+The Commission did not draw upon the reserve during fiscal year.

-The Commission did not draw upon the reserve during fiscal year 2017, fiscal year 2018 or fiscal year 2019.
-The Commission increased the reserve target by \$2.2 million in fiscal year 2018 and has further increased the reserve target by \$2.9 million in fiscal year 2019, with a goal of maintaining a reserve of 10%.
-At June 30, 2019 the reserve target amounted to \$73.5 million, which is approximately 10.0% of budgeted water and sewer revenue while the actual fund balance was \$172.6 million (excludes the ending general bond debt service fund balance of \$34.2 million).
-The fiscal year 2020 budgeted addition is expected to maintain a reserve of 10.0%.
+The Commission did not draw upon the reserve during fiscal year 2018, fiscal year 2019 or fiscal year 2020.
+The Commission increased the reserve target by \$2.9 million in fiscal year 2019 and has further increased the reserve target by \$3.6 million in fiscal year 2020, with a goal of maintaining a reserve of 10%.
+At June 30, 2020 the reserve target amounted to \$77.2 million, which is approximately 10.0% of budgeted water and sewer revenue while the actual fund balance was \$148.9 million (excludes the ending general bond debt service fund balance of \$21.8 million).
+The fiscal year 2021 budgeted addition is expected to maintain a reserve of 10.0%.
+The Commission has implemented a fiscal year 2021 savings plan and has the ability to adjust spending further if necessary as the impact of COVID-19 on revenues is unknown.